Neurobiology Scholarship Programs

 The Physiology and Neurobiology program at the University of Connecticut sponsors two scholarships suitable for neurobiology students:

-- Deligeorges Family Scholarships have been funding stellar research projects for the last four decades at UConn.
-Although it is not a requirement that applicants be Physiology and Neurobiology majors, it is most definitely preferred.
+• Deligeorges Family Scholarships have been funding stellar research projects for the last four decades at UConn.
+This $1000 scholarship is given to students with interests in bio-medical engineering with a major relating to this field.
 Submitted research proposals must be highly evolved in order to be considered.

 The University of North Carolina-Chapel Hill approves students annually for participation in their exclusive Curriculum in Neurobiology program.
 The goal of the program is to offer an expansive preparation for those heading off into the Ph.D. program in Neurobiology.
 The program financially supports the most talented of the crop with generous scholarships and fellowships.
 A significant piece of the funding for the program comes from the National Institutes of Health.